ljbo82/cpp-project-builder-doc/README.md

 <a name="printvars"></a>
 * **printvars**

-  This target is used for debugging purposes.
+  This target is used internally when solving dependencies.
+For general usage, this target is used mostly for debugging purposes.

   List the values for variables selected through `VARS` environment variable.